Protecting Your Phone from malicious Spyware

 Why: Patches vulnerabilities Pegasus exploits.

-2. Strong Authentication
+2. Use Strong Authentication

-Why: Prevents unauthorized access.
+Why: It prevents unauthorized access.

-How: Use biometrics, 6-digit PINs, and 2FA.
+How it Works: Uses biometrics, 6-digit PINs, and 2FA.

-3. Full Disk Encryption
+3. Allow Full Disk Encryption

-Why: Protects data if device is stolen.
+Why: To protect data if device is stolen.

 4. Use a Trusted VPN

-Why: Encrypts internet traffic.
+Why: To encrypts internet traffic.

 - Enable Lockdown Mode (iOS 16+).

-- Use GrapheneOS (Android Google phones).
+- Use GrapheneOS (Only for Android Google phones).

 - Consult cybersecurity professionals.